Stable and consistent density-based clustering via multiparameter persistence: Hierarchical Clustering

-Based on the usual formula for kernel density estimates, one might expect a factor of $1 / s^d$ here.
+Based on the usual formula for kernel density estimates (\citealp[Section 4.2.1]{silverman86}), one might expect a factor of $1 / s^d$ here.
 However, we need our local density estimate to be monotonic in $s$, in order to define the kernel filtration, below.
-In effect, one can re-introduce the factor $1 / s^d$ after taking one-parameter slices of the kernel filtration, and this is what we do to prove our consistency result (see \cref{phi-and-rescaling}). \end{remark}
+In effect, one can re-introduce the factor $1 / s^d$ after taking one-parameter slices, and this is what we do to prove our consistency result (see \cref{phi-and-rescaling-lambda}). \end{remark}